Cryptic-Solutions/Eris-Client/README.md

 # Eris

-MattEdits thought he was special when he leaked my src Thats cool but idc
+MattEdits thought he was special when he leaked my src...
+Thats cool but idc

 Now all the skids in the world can have this